 A US Centers for Disease Control and Prevention study involving 2,500 children published in April found that about one in five infected children were hospitalized versus one in three adults; three children died.

 Two months ago, Facebook faced a backlash both inside and outside the company for not taking any action against Trump’s May 29 comment, posted on Facebook and Instagram, in which he said about Minneapolis protests and civil unrest in the wake of George Floyd’s killing by police: “Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!”

-Twitter hid the same “looting and shooting” message behind a warning label saying that it violated its policy banning the glorification of violence.
+Twitter hid the same “looting and shooting” message behind a warning label saying it violated its policy banning glorifying violence.